serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 error reporting and running calls to ``compile`` on ast nodes.
 It's now only done if the pass actually did something.

-Still in the passmanagment stuff, Pythran begins with a few normalization passes to reduce the Ptthon AST (in fact the `gast
+Still in the pass management stuff, Pythran begins with a few normalization passes to reduce the Ptthon AST (in fact the `gast
 <https://github.com/serge-sans-paille/gast>`_ one) to a friendlier IR.
 It turns
 out this normalization pipelin had some redundant steps, that got pruned, which avoids a few AST walk.

-In the same spirit of removing uselss stuff, some Pythran passes did declare dependecies to analyse that were not used.
+In the same spirit of removing useless stuff, some Pythran passes did declare dependencies to analyse that were not used.
 Removing this dependencies avoids some extra computation!

 See commits `6c9f5630f4 <https://github.com/serge-sans-paille/pythran/commit/6c9f5630f406ec178a62eddb302445d5057c0557>`_ and `b8a8a11e22 <https://github.com/serge-sans-paille/pythran/commit/b8a8a11e2216cafa1bebdf0a029b1adbd27d6179>`_.